pachyderm/docs/content/latest/how-tos/jupyterlab-extension/_index.md

 Use the [JupyterLab extension](https://pypi.org/project/jupyterlab-pachyderm/) to:

-- Connect your Notebook to a Pachyderm cluster
+- Connect your Notebook to a MLDM cluster
-- Browse, explore, and analyze data stored in Pachyderm directly from your Notebook
+- Browse, explore, and analyze data stored in MLDM directly from your Notebook
 - Run and test out your pipeline code before creating a Docker image

 ![Mount extension in action](/images/mount-extension.gif)